 Agora Ballroom

-The concrete-and-steel building that became the Agora Ballroom opened as a warehouse for Royal Typewriter in 1963 (author’s note: I typed all of my college papers on a Royal typewriter, so I guess I am old), but it seems its destiny was always to be a live-music venue.
+The concrete-and-steel building that eventually became the Agora Ballroom opened as a warehouse for Royal Typewriter in 1963 – author’s note: I typed all of my college papers on a Royal typewriter, so I guess I am old – but it seems its destiny was always to be a live-music venue.
 After Royal left in 1968, it was converted into a bowling alley but the landfill below shifted, causing the lanes to warp.

-After sitting vacant until 1973, it sprung back to life as Columbia Music Hall, though that name is a bit of a misnomer since in addition to music, it hosted boxing matches and other events, including an indoor circus, the way that Boston Garden once did.
+After sitting vacant until 1973, it sprung back to life as Columbia Music Hall, though that name is a bit of a misnomer since in addition to music it hosted boxing matches, circuses and other events, the same way Boston Garden and other New England venues once did.
 The venue was short-lived, becoming the West Hartford Music Hall in late 1974, then Finnochio’s (a popular gay bar) in 1976.
 In late 1976 and 1977, the owners tried to ride the disco wave, but the space soon morphed into The Hard Rock Café (no relation to the popular chain) and by 1979 it was called Stage West.

 In 1982, the owners of the Agora Theatre and Ballroom in Cleveland took over the West Hartford building, adding it to their growing list of venues across the US.
-Their stable of nationwide concert halls ultimately grew to 12 but, as of 2021, only the Agora Theatre and Ballroom in Cleveland remains.
-The capacity of the newly minted Agora Ballroom remains open to debate, with estimates ranging from 1,000 to 5,000, though the latter seems extremely high.
-There was a main stage and a smaller side stage, a loft that bisected the room and the club could be walled off to provide a 500-capacity room that used only the side stage.
+Their stable of nationwide concert halls ultimately grew to 12, but by 2021, only the Agora Theatre and Ballroom in Cleveland remained.
+The exact capacity of the newly minted Agora Ballroom remains open to debate, though most reliable sources put it between 1,500 and 1,650.
+It included a main stage and a smaller side stage, a loft that bisected the room, and the space could be walled off to provide a 500-capacity room that used only the side stage.
 Most of the time, it was all standing-room-only.

-Even at the height of its popularity, the venue was unable to conceal its roots, as patrons, employees and artists couldn’t help but smell the occasional whiffs of methane that reminded everyone of the landfill below.
-And despite its local renown, the Agora had enemies and suffered a calamity from which it never recovered: In the middle of a July 1987 night, vandals broke into the hall and all but destroyed it.
+Even at the height of its popularity, the Agora was unable to conceal its roots, as patrons, employees and artists couldn’t help but smell occasional whiffs of methane that reminded everyone of the landfill below.
+And despite its local renown, the venue had enemies and suffered a calamity from which it never recovered: In the middle of a July 1987 night, vandals broke in and all but destroyed the hall.
 The perpetrators stole sound equipment, spray painted walls and used chainsaws to cut the load-bearing posts that supported the balcony.
-Police estimated that the vandals spent hours inside the venue wreaking havoc and theorized that it was an inside job, though no motive was ever established, and no arrests were ever made.
+Police estimated that the vandals spent hours inside the venue wreaking havoc and theorized that it was an inside job, though no motive was ever established and no arrests were ever made.

 (by Lincoln Purdy)